AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please ensure that all variables have labels, and that values are explained (have formats/codebook/etc.)

-(used when dataset is primary, and raw data is not provided with the replication archive)
+(used when dataset is primary, and raw data are not provided with the replication archive)

 > [SUGGESTED] Please link to codebooks for these two datasets in the README.